ryyant/CodeIT-Suisse-22/README.md

-These instruction are to help you solve a test challenge "Calculate Square".
-Instruction to this test challenge can be found at https://calculate-square.herokuapp.com/instructions

-## Step by step
-- Make sure you have node env setup on your local machine
-- As per the instruction you have to implement a post endpoint `/square`
-- Go to `app.js` in this template and you will find `/square` endpoint refers to implementation in `./routes/square` file
-- Go to `square.js` in routes folder
-- in this file a default post method in implemented (denoted by `/`).
-- write your implementation in this method.
-This method will be the entry point when you submit your solution for evaluation
-- You need to follow similar approach for actual challenges.
-Define the end  point as per instruction for each challenge and then submit your application for evaluation

 # nodejs-template

 A barebones Node.js app using [Express 4](http://expressjs.com/).

 This application supports the [Getting Started on Heroku with Node.js](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.

 A `POST /square` endpoint is implemented here to solve an example challenge [Calculate Square](https://calculate-square.herokuapp.com/instructions).
-You can use the example as a starting point to implement endpoints for other challenges.
+You can use a similar approach as the example to implement endpoints for other challenges.
+Note the endpoint name required for each challenge.

 ## Running Locally